nairod22/nairod22/README.md

 ## Hi, I am Dorian
-Physical therapist reconverting into computer science.
+I am a physical therapist transitioning into computer science.
 Strong interest for exercice and movement analysis. 🏃‍♂️📈🧑🏻‍💻